logzio/node-toolbox/packages/logger/README.md

 </p>

 # Logger
-lightweight logger base on winston concept of transports and formatters.
+lightweight logger base on the concept of transports and formatters.
 #### Transports - logs destination (console, s3 etc...).
 #### Formatters - mappers function  before logs moved to the transport.